sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-job-resources.md

 # Configuration - Inventory - Job Resources

-The *Job Resources* panel offers specifying Job Resources for use with Workflows and Jobs.
+The *Job Resource Panel* offers specifying Job Resources for use with Workflows and Jobs.

 Job Resources hold variables from key/value pairs that are used for the following purposes: